 The active ingredient of the medicine is Entecavir.

-Hepagard 0.5 mg Film-Coated Tablet is an antiviral (fighting against viruses) medicine that prevents the multiplication of hepatitis B viruses and prevents them from infecting liver cells.
+HHepagard 0.5 mg Film-Coated Tablet is an antiviral (fighting against viruses) drug that prevents the multiplication of hepatitis B viruses.

 It is used in the treatment of HBV – hepatitis B (liver inflammation) virus infection in adults.